DWI - Common Questions

 Option 2: The deputy at the courthouse sees you are drunk, then looks at the digital video of the parking lot, which includes you driving in and walking from your car to the courthouse door.
 That deputy then asks you a few questions to establish the probable cause required for your arrest, and then administers a BAC DataMaster test, and then arrests you for DWI.
 You are then taken before the judge for an arraignment on the new charge, and the judge sets bail on your new charge.

-If you have a question about the legal issues in a DWI case, call or email the attorneys at Jeannie D. Michalski, LLP today.
-We will meet you at our offices in Pittsford or Avon, New York for a free consultation, and start developing a strategy for winning your case.
+If you have a question about the legal issues in a DWI case, call or email the attorneys at Jeannie D. Michalski today.
+We will meet you at our office in Avon, New York for a free consultation, and start developing a strategy for winning your case.

 You can reach us at either office by calling one number: (585) 351-2500.
 Call us today.